ForeverZyh/DEBAR/README.md

 And the full output will be stored at `./results.txt`.

-The `safe` number corresponds to the column #6 (DEBAR-TN) in Table 1 and the `warnings` number corresponds to the sum of column #5 (TP) and column #7 (DEBAR-FP) in Table 1.
+The `safe` number corresponds to the column #6 (DEBAR-TN) in Table 1 in our ESEC/FSE2020 paper and the `warnings` number corresponds to the sum of column #5 (TP) and column #7 (DEBAR-FP) in Table 1.

 Notice that we manually classify the warnings to true positives and false positives.
 The result and reason for each warning are reported in `./computation_graphs_and_TP_list/true_positives.csv` (inside the collected datasets).

 ### Other Results

-We have reproduced the results of DEBAR in Table 1.
-There are other results `Array smashing`, `Sole Interval Abstraction`, and `Array Expansion`.
-Because they are not different settings from DEBAR, we create 3 individual tags for these results.
+We have reproduced the results of DEBAR in Table 1 in our ESEC/FSE2020 paper.
+There are other results `Array smashing` (Table 1), `Sole Interval Abstraction` (Table 1), and `Array Expansion` (Table 3).
+Because they are different settings from DEBAR, we create 3 individual tags for these results.

 * `Array Smashing` has the tag `smashing-affine`.
   Please checkout to tag `smashing-affine` by the following command.
 And then build the docker image again.